caserec2018/caserecommender/README.md

 - You just contributed to the CaseRecommender project!

-For bugs or feedback use this link: https://github.com/caserec/CaseRecommender/issues
+For bugs or feedback use this link: removed for double-blind-review

 # License (MIT)